Nikon D850 vs Leica X-U Typ 113

 |3.2" LCD, 2359k dots||3.0" LCD, 920k dots|

 |9 shutter flaps per second||5 shutter flaps per second|

 |1840 shots per battery charge||450 shots per battery charge|

 |146 x 124 x 79 mm, 1005 g||140 x 79 x 88 mm, 635 g|

 Body comparison: Nikon D850 vs Leica X-U Typ 113

 The side-by-side display below illustrates the physical size and weight of the Nikon D850 and the Leica X-U Typ 113.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D850 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X-U Typ 113 is considerably smaller (39 percent) than the Nikon D850.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, the X-U Typ 113 is water-proof up to 3m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X-U Typ 113 has a lens built in, whereas the D850 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the D850 and their specifications in the Nikon Lens Catalog.